MeteoSwiss/dvas/CONTRIBUTING.md

        sh build_docs.sh

-9. Once ready with all your modifications, we'll ask that you do a rebase of your branch to incorporate any modification that may have occured on the original `develop` branch in the meantime:
+9. Once ready with all your modifications, we'll ask that you do a rebase of your branch to incorporate any modification that may have occurred on the original `develop` branch in the meantime:

               git fetch origin develop
               git pull --rebase origin develop